BBarisKilic/Nfc-Antenna-Info-Flutter/nfc_antenna_info_flutter/README.md

 A [Flutter][flutter_dev_link] plugin for retrieving precise NFC antenna information to accurately locate NFC chips on Android 14 and newer devices.

+This plugin is ideal for Flutter developers building apps that depend on accurate NFC interactions—such as contactless payments, access control, or device pairing.
+By providing detailed NFC antenna location data on supported Android devices (Android 14+), it helps ensure optimal alignment between devices, leading to a smoother user experience and fewer failed NFC reads or connections.

+It's especially useful for apps in retail, logistics, IoT, and any domain where NFC precision directly impacts performance.

 <div align="center">

 <img src="https://github.com/BBarisKilic/Nfc-Antenna-Info-Flutter/blob/main/nfc_antenna_info_flutter/art/nfc_antenna_info_flutter_gif_1.gif?raw=true" width="300">